Doctorate of Physical Therapy

 I am interested in creating and participating in original research.
 Is there an opportunity at Walsh's DPT program to participate in research?

 Students and faculty work together in the creation of original research within the requirements of the DPT curriculum.
-Our students have been incredibly successful in publishing and presenting their research.
-In 2011, one of our student groups won the best "poster" presentation and in 2012, one of our student groups won the best platform presentation at the Ohio Physical Therapy Association.
-Other students have contributed to textbook chapters, multiple journal publications, and have worked with licensed clinicians on joint research studies.
-Refer to the message from the Chairperson for more details.
+Our students have been incredibly successful in disseminating their research.
+For example, students have contributed to textbook chapters, multiple journal publications, presented at national conferences and have worked with licensed clinicians on collaborative research studies.

 Walsh's enrollment qualifies it as a small university.
 What has Walsh's DPT program done to assure that the education received at Walsh is commensurate to that of a larger university?